dishbreak/nodetodo/README.md

 This isn't particularly novel or interesting as an app, but it might help someone else learn how this stuff works.

+# Useful References

+Here's a list of the the references I've used to create this:

+* [RESTful API User Authentication with Node.js and AngularJS](https://devdactic.com/restful-api-user-authentication-1/) - Excellent tutorial from Simon Reimler over at devdactic that lays out how to use JSON Web Tokens.

 # Getting Started

 Install the following: